Senate candidate Dr. Oz visits Somerset county - NewsBreak

 SOMERSET COUNTY, Pa (WTAJ) — Dr. Mehmet Oz, a current Republican candidate for the U.S. senate visited Somerset county on Wednesday to host a town hall.

-Dr. Oz visited the Summit Diner, located on Center Avenue in Somerset where he met and chatted with locals ahead of his town hall to find out what issues were happening in Somerset.
+Dr. Oz visited the Summit Diner, located on Center Avenue in Somerset where he met and chatted with locals.
+While visiting, Dr. Oz spoke talked to locals to find out what issues were being faced in Somerset.

+“I grew up south of Philadelphia, near mushroom capital of the world Kennet Square,” Dr. Oz said.
+“That’s where my dad said don’t be treated like a mushroom or you’ll be kept in the dark and fed manure all day long.
+That’s what’s been happening to a lot of people in Pennsylvania.”

 During the town hall, one crowd member asked him about being called a “Republican in name only”, which is something seen in attack ads.
 Dr. Oz told the crowd he is pro-life, pro-second amendment, and said his opponent, David McCormick has connections to China.